Fredholm notions in scale calculus and Hamiltonian Floer theory: Fredholm property for linear operators

-Before we prove the equivalence of the sc-Fredholm and HWZ-Fredholm property, let us show that sc-Fredholm operators are in fact Fredholm on each scale, in particular each image $T(E_m)\subset F_m$ is closed, which is the only strengthening of (iii) that is needed in the proof of equivalence in Lemma~\ref{sc is hwz} below.
+Before proving equivalence of the two sc-Fredholm notions, we show that sc-Fredholm operators in the first sense are in fact Fredholm on each scale (as are the latter -- a simple consequence of the sc-direct sums).